neondatabase/website/content/docs/introduction/billing.md

 ### Project storage

-The _Project storage_ metric counts the amount of data stored in all of your Neon projects.
+The _Project storage_ metric measures the amount of data and history stored in your Neon projects.
 Project storage includes:

 - **Current data size**